A Waterfall in the Middle of Town

 How tall is Rumford Falls?

 The Androscoggin River drops a total of 176 feet through the cascade system at Rumford.
-The main visible section is a steep chute dropping about 65 feet, with additional drops above and below.
+The main visible section includes a steep chute dropping about 65 feet in a run of roughly 250 linear feet, with additional drops above and below.

 Can you swim at Rumford Falls?